raulonlab/chatnerds/README.md

 # [ChatNerds](https://github.com/raulonlab/chatnerds)

 Yet another CLI tool to Q&A with your documents, also including YouTube videos and podcasts, using local LLMs and RAG (Retrieval-augmented generation) techniques.
-This is my personal project to learn about LLM and RAG
+This is my personal project to learn about LLMs and RAGs.

 ## Introduction

-Chatnerds allows you to create and manage "nerds", each one with its own configuration and set of documents.
-The idea of a nerd is to be an expert in a specific subject.
-You can create as many nerd as you want, but can only work with one at a time.
+Welcome to Chatnerds, a command-line interface (CLI) application to interact with private documents, YouTube videos, and podcasts using local language models (LLMs) and retrieval-augmented generation (RAG) techniques.
+The application allows you to create and interact with "nerds", each designed as an expert in a particular area of knowledge, with its own configuration and set of documents.

+You can create multiple nerds to cover a wide range of topics and activate one at a time to talk about that specific area.

 ## How to install?